Oxford High School (Michigan)

 Oxford High School is a coed public secondary institution located in Oxford Township, Michigan, United States, with an Oxford postal address.
 Part of the Oxford Community Schools district, it is within one of the largest school districts, geographically, in southeastern lower Michigan.

 History

-The current site for Oxford High School opened in 2004.
-Prior to that, the site was a middle school.
-When renovations were completed, the middle school and high school swapped buildings, with the middle school now located in the old high school building on Lakeville Road.

-Since opening the most recent building in 2004, the school added over 500 students to its enrollment.
+Oxford's first high school was built in 1887 and expanded in 1917.
+It was still in use in 1956, when Oxford's district consolidated with small outlying school districts, prompting the need for a new high school.
+It was then built at 105 Pontiac Street, and is currently Oxford Elementary.
+It served as the high school until 1982.

+The current Oxford High School building was originally the district's middle school, which opened in fall 1998.
+By 2001, the high school had reached its 1,200-student capacity and was continuing to add students, but there was little room to expand on the high school site.
+The district proposed a bond issue to convert the high school into the middle school and build additions at the middle school to convert it to the high school.
+The additions were intended to surround the existing building, creating a new architectural identity.
+Designed by TMP Architecture, the new Oxford High School opened in fall 2004.

+The previous high school, now the district's middle school, opened in spring 1982, replacing the 1956 high school.
+It used energy-efficiency features that were innovative at the time, such as earth sheltering and passive solar building design.
+Designed by Flint architectural firm Tomblinson, Harburn, Yurk & Associates, the building won the Engineering Society of Detroit's Construction Award.

-On November 30, 2021, a mass shooting occurred at the school.
+On November 30, 2021, a mass shooting occurred at the high school.
 Four students were killed, and seven other people were injured.

+The shooting occurred in the east academic corridor, and that section of the building was repaired with new carpet, paint, and ceilings.
+When students returned to the building on January 24, 2022, they found it decorated with cards of support from the district's younger students.

 Attendance boundary

 The district (of which this is the sole comprehensive high school) serves portions of northeastern Oakland County and southwestern Lapeer County as well as a small northeast section of Macomb County.
 In Oakland County, it serves Oxford, Leonard, most of Oxford and Addison townships, and portions of Brandon Township.
 In Lapeer County, the district serves sections of Dryden and Metamora townships.
 The district also extends into a very small portion of Bruce Township, Macomb County.